manymoments/manymoments.github.io/_posts/2020-09-14-broadcast-from-agreement-and-agreement-from-broadcast.markdown

 In this post, we highlight the connection between Broadcast and Agreement in the synchronous model.
 > Broadcast and Agreement: How can you implement one from the other?

-In our basic post we defined [Agreement and Broadcast](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/):
+Recall that in an earlier post, we defined [Agreement and Broadcast](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/) as:

 ## Agreement
 A set of $n$ nodes where each node $i$ has some input $v_i$.
 A protocol that solves Agreement must have the following properties.